San Francisco didn't just open the door for us — it took the door off the hinges, threw it in the bay, and built a landmark where it used to stand.

 Taxis and rideshares: Uber and Lyft dominate the market here; both have anti-discrimination policies and SF's driver pool is cosmopolitan and well-accustomed to all manner of passengers.
 Traditional taxis are fine too.
 There's no documented pattern of driver hostility toward LGBTQ+ passengers in this city.

 Beaches and public spaces: Baker Beach, Ocean Beach, Dolores Park on a sunny Sunday — all LGBTQ+-comfortable without reservation.
-Dolores Park in particular functions as a de facto queer public gathering space, especially on weekends.
+Dolores Park in particular functions as a de facto gay public gathering space, especially on weekends.
 No concerns anywhere on the public-spaces front.

 Late night: The Castro runs late on weekends.
 SoMa's leather and club circuit operates until 2am and later with permits.
 Standard late-night urban awareness applies — stay in well-lit areas, use rideshare rather than walking alone in less-populated blocks after 2am — but this is general city common sense, not LGBTQ+-specific risk management.